Everything you need to know to get rid of unwanted stuff

 All in the timing

-Plan your sale for when temperatures are between 60 to 90 F outdoors (yes, the weather in Upstate New York will get warmer).
-Typically, the best days to hold sales are Thursdays through Sundays, with Fridays and Saturdays bringing the most traffic.
+Plan your sale when temperatures are between 60 to 90 degrees outdoors.
+Typically, the best days to hold sales are Thursdays thru Sundays, with Fridays and Saturdays bringing the most traffic.
 Mornings bring the most significant flow of shoppers, and the earlier you’re ready, the better.
-If you open by 7:30 a.m. or 8a.m., rummagers will flock.
+If you open by 7:30 a.m., rummagers will flock.

 Displaying your wares